Mr-ASbaloch/30-days-python/README.md

 # Learn-Python-Zero-to-Hero_in_30_days
-This is the Curriculum for "Learn PYTHON in 30 days of consistency"
+This is the Curriculum for "Learn PYTHON in 30 days of consistency and hard work"

                                                         DAY-1